 A couple of fresh tomatoes, if you have some, or a handful of cherry toms

 2 cloves of garlic

 1 tsp of cumin seed

 2tsp coriander seeds

 Drop of Tabasco

 Fresh coriander or parsley to serve

 Chop the sausages into quarters and fry in some vegetable oil.
-Once they’re golden brown, turn down the heat and add the diced garlic, allowing it to cook gently in a little pool of oil so that it doesn’t burn.
+Once they’re golden brown, turn down the heat and add the diced garlic & onion, allowing it to cook gently in a little pool of oil so that it doesn’t burn.
 Add the spices and the beans and cook for a little while.
 Season.
-Add the tomatoes and stock and cook for about 20 minutes, tasting and seasoning as you go.
+Add the tomatoes and stock and cook for about 20 minutes, tasting and seasoning more as you go – a bit more cinnamon?
+Ground coriander?
+Salt?
 Once the mixture has reduced by about half, serve steaming hot with torn fresh coriander or parsley on top.